 If you want to use dual memory card slots in the X-Pro 2 you have a few options of how this works.

 Backup: This will mirror the card slot 1 with card slot 2.
 Keep in mind, when you have this set, you are slowing down your whole system to whatever the slowest card you have is.
 In other words, the camera can only perform as fast as what’s in slot 2, which is a UHS-I slot.

 Overflow: This is great if you use smaller cards and are worried about running out of space.
 Once the memory card in slot 1 is full, the camera will start writing to slot 2.

 Raw+JPEG: This setting will write RAW to slot 1 and JPEG to slot 2.
 I haven’t noticed this method slowing down performance of the UHS-II memory card.

 Best SD Memory Card Fuji X-Pro 2 Conclusions

 If you’re looking to save money, then a UHS-I card will work just fine for you.
 With the 1GB buffer you will not notice the difference in speed between UHS-I and UHS-II memory cards unless you do a lot of burst shooting or bracketing.

 One of the main advantages of the faster UHS-II cards is they will allow you to burst in JPEG mode for an extremely long time before filling the buffer.
 A least a minute or two.
 A lot of the slower UHS-I cards could shoot JPEG bursts about 15 seconds before slowing down.

 What’s most interesting is the X-Pro 2 is the fastest performing camera on the market that I’ve tested when it comes to writing to memory cards.
-Even outperforming the Canon 7DII which is capable of writing at 102MB/s with it’s CF cards.
+Even outperforming the Canon 7DII that is capable of writing at 102MB/s with its CF cards.
 It looks like UHS-II is winning currently for in-camera speeds.
 See Fastest Memory Cards Canon 7d II to compare.